ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 }
 ```

-Now that we're dealing with two components, we have the option to null check in the parent _or_ in the child (as we do in option 3 above).
-This leads us to a deeper, best-practices question:
+Now that we're dealing with two components, we have the option to null check in the parent _or_ in the child – option 1 and option 2 null check in parent, and option 3 null checks in the child.
+This leads us to a deeper, more interesting question on best-practices:

 **Who should be responsible for null checking?** The parent, or the child?
-This question is really the crux of this article; let's explore both solutions.
+This question is at the crux of this article; let's explore both approaches.

 ## Parent-aware children

 A Parent-aware child relies on it's parent to do it's null checking for them.
 It has no null checking of it's own, and it expects it's props to always be populated and of the correct type.
 Otherwise, it may throw.

-In our example above, this would mean the `Parent` should return early, ensuring that when `FormatNumber` _is_ rendered, its `num` prop is always populated and is always a `number`.
+In our example above, this would mean the `Parent` should return early, ensuring that when `FormatNumber` _is_ rendered, its `num` prop is always populated and a `number`.
 Alternatively, the `Parent` could perform inline null checking with a fallback value and achieve the same result.

-It's worth nothing that if the child's prop is a complicated data structure, such as a series of nested objects, passing a fallback value like `??
+It's worth nothing that if the child's prop is a more complicated data structure, such as a series of nested objects, passing a fallback value like `??
 0` isn't always an option.

 ## Parent-agnostic children